 How does Medicare enrollment affect my HSA contribution limit?

 Your annual HSA contribution limit is prorated based on the date you enroll in Medicare.
 If you enroll mid-month, Medicare backdates your enrollment to the first of the month.

 For example, if your birthday is March 14 and you enroll in Medicare on your birthday, your plan start date will be March 1.
 Assuming you were otherwise HSA-qualified prior to March 1, you can contribute to your HSA for January and February of that year.

 Your contribution limit for the year is prorated based on the number of months you were eligible.
 In this example, you were eligible for two months, your limit is 2/12ths of your annual limit for that year.

 Am I automatically enrolled in Medicare at age 65?

 No, you will not be automatically enrolled in Medicare unless you are receiving Social Security or Railroad Retirement benefits at age 65, in which case you are automatically enrolled in Medicare.
 Otherwise, you must sign up to begin Medicare coverage.
 For more information on Medicare enrollment, visit Medicare & You or call 1-800-MEDICARE (1-800-633-4227).

-What happens if I apply for Social Security benefits at age 65?
+Medicare Part A: What happens if I apply for Social Security benefits at 65?

 Receiving Social Security benefits automatically triggers enrollment in Medicare Part A. There is currently no way to opt-out of Medicare when enrolling in Social Security, so be sure to stop your HSA contributions in advance of enrollment to prevent paying any kind of penalties.